dojo/docs/dojo/domReady.rst

            document.musicPrefs.other.value="Afrobeat";
   });

-For a more complicated example, this code will wait until the DOM has finished loading and then change all anchors to be read:
+As a more complicated example, this code will wait until the DOM has finished loading and then change all anchors to be red:

 .. code-block :: javascript
  :linenos: